krathul/feep/measurements/okular/2022-09-22/README.md

-This directory contains reports for the measurements made at the [Umwelt Campus Birkenfeld](https://www.umwelt-campus.de/en/institutes/iss).

-There is the automation for the usage scenario as an Actiona configuration as well as the reports about the data for both the "Idle Mode" and "Standard Usage Scenario".
+This directory contains reports for the measurements made at the [Umwelt Campus Birkenfeld](https://www.umwelt-campus.de/en/institutes/iss) for both the "Idle Mode" and "Standard Usage Scenario".

 The reference system for the data reported in this directory is from year 2018.